Tritlo/ghc/docs/users_guide/using-optimisation.rst

     they may be numerous), but ``-fno-max-relevant-bindings`` includes them too.

+.. ghc-flag:: -fno-show-valid-substitutions
+    :shortdesc: Disables showing a list of valid substitutions for typed holes in type error messages.
+    :type: dynamic
+    :category:

+    :default: off

+    The type checker sometimes displays a list of valid substitutions for typed holes in error messages.
+This can be toggled off with this flag.

 .. ghc-flag:: -fmax-valid-substitutions=⟨n⟩
     :shortdesc: *default: 6.* Set the maximum number of valid substitutions for typed holes to display in type error messages.